neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 - **We require OpenJDK v11.** https://cdn.azul.com/zulu/bin/ (search for 11.35.13-ca-jdk11.0.5)

-You will need to generate a GitHub personal access token to login to the private NPM registry:
+You will need to generate a GitHub personal access token to login to the NPM registry:

 - Go to https://github.com/settings/tokens
 - Click "generate new token"
 - Add a name and check the "read:packages" permission
 - Click "generate new token"

-Login to the GitHub NPM registry, using the token from the previous step as password:
+Using your GitHub username and the token from the previous step, login to the NPM registry:
 ```shell script
 npm login --scope @relate --registry=https://npm.pkg.github.com/
 ```